mbernste/mbernste.github.io/_posts/2021-10-25-vector_spaces.md

 4. Banach spaces
 5. Hilbert spaces

-This final structure, the Hilbert space, is a generalization of Euclidean space and thus, provides a powerful, abstract model to define all spaces that behave like Euclidean spaces.
+Importantly, in this post we will highlight how each of these mathematical constructs generalizes a more elementary idea; however it is in this generalization that these ideas hold their power.
+By being general, they can be used to model a wide variety of concepts and phenomena!
+For example, as we will see, inner products generalize the idea of "multiplication".
+Norms generalize the idea of "distance".
+Banach spaces generalize the idea of a space that doesn't have any "holes" (such as the 3-dimensional volumetric world we live in).
+Hilbert spaces 0Euclidean spaces.

+Let's get in to it.

 Vector spaces
 -------------

+As we alluded to before, vectors are usually introducted as arrays of numbers, and consequently, as arrows.
+These arrows can be added together, subtracted from one another, and scaled.
+This is depicted below:

+A **vector space** generalizes this notion of adding things together and scaling them.
+Any space that comprises such elements is a vector space and its constitent elements are called **vectors**.

-A **vector space** consists of an abstract set of elements, called **vectors** that can be added together and scaled.
-The notion of "scaling" is modeled by a [field](https://en.wikipedia.org/wiki/Field_(mathematics)).
-That is, a vector space involves a set of vectors $\mathcal{V}$ and a field of scalars $\mathcal{F}$ for which one can add together vectors in $\mathcal{V}$ as well as scale these vectors by elements in the field $\mathcal{F}$ according to the set of rules outlined in the following definition:
+At a more rigorous mathematical level, the notion of "scaling" is modeled by a [field](https://en.wikipedia.org/wiki/Field_(mathematics)) of scalars.
+That is, a vector space involves a set of vectors $\mathcal{V}$ and a field of scalars $\mathcal{F}$ for which one can add together vectors in $\mathcal{V}$ as well as scale these vectors by elements in the field $\mathcal{F}$ according to a specific list of rules.
+These rules are spelled out in the definition for a vector space:

 <span style="color:#0060C6">**Definition 1 (vector space):** Given a set of objects $\mathcal{V}$ called vectors and a field $\mathcal{F} := (C, +, \cdot, -, ^{-1}, 0, 1)$ where $C$ is the set of elements in the field, called scalars, the tuple $(\mathcal{V}, \mathcal{F})$ is a **vector space** if for all $\boldsymbol{v}, \boldsymbol{u}, \boldsymbol{w} \in \mathcal{V}$ and $c, d \in C$, it obeys the following ten axioms:</span>